1x-eng/blog/content/posts/2025-reflection.md

 we are choosing to opt out.

-on the hardware front, i built a verandah.
+on the hardware front, my wife & i took on a new project to build a verandah.

 ![verandah](/blog/verandah.jpg)